OPEN FRAME MONITOR

 Specification control

-Approved Configuration
+Approved Specification

 Supply continuity

-Repeat orders follow the approved configuration, with structured revision tracking when updates are required for the equipment program.
+Repeat orders follow the approved configuration, with revision tracking when updates are required for the equipment program.

 ENGINEERING SUPPORT

-Engineering Collaboration for Equipment Integration
+Engineering Support for Display Integration

 Technical discussion